JannieI/canvas-workstation-V3/src/app/roadmap.md

     Testing:
     --------
-    - test everything with 1000 - ie Dashboards, Widgets per D, etc - to check performance and to see it form layout (ie grids sizes) will copy with large volume
+    - test everything with 1000 - ie 1000 Dashboards in system, 1000 Widgets per D, etc - to check performance and to see it form layout (ie grids sizes) will copy with large volume
     - Test on different configs: screen resolution, 2 screens
     - Test on different devices, ie Tablet and Phone Multi-T display: show nr of Tabs where a W is displayed in header as a badge